Starcounter/Docs/guides/typed-json/README.md

 ## Summary

 Typed JSON is how the view-model is built in Starcounter.
-It is essentially C# classes that are easilty serialized to JSON.
+It is essentially C# classes that are easily serialized to JSON.

 It is defined with something called [JSON-by-example](/guides/typed-json/json-by-example), extended with [Code-Behind](/guides/typed-json/code-behind), and [bound]((/guides/typed-json/json-data-bindings) to database data.